danieldelcore/radapter/README.md

     </div>
 ```

-## Component Registry
+## radapterRegistry

 **Methods:**

-- `radapter.register(name: String, component: ReactComponent)`: Pushes the supplied component into the registry.
+- `radapterRegistry.register(name: String, component: ReactComponent)`: Pushes the supplied component into the registry.
 Will throw if a component of the same name has already been registered.

-- `radapter.registerAll([{ name: String, component: ReactComponent }])`: Convenance method for registering many components
+- `radapterRegistry.registerAll([{ name: String, component: ReactComponent }])`: Convenience method for registering multiple components

-- `radapter.get(name)`: Fetches a component from the registry
+- `radapterRegistry.get(name)`: Fetches a component from the registry.
+Will throw if the component is not registered

-- `radapter.isRegistered(name):` Checks if the supplied component has been registered
+- `radapterRegistry.isRegistered(name):` Checks if the supplied component has been registered

 ## `<radapter> `